HomeSpan/HomeSpan/docs/README.md

 ## ❗Latest Update - HomeSpan 1.4.2 (11/27/2021)

-* **Updated for compatability with Arduino-ESP32 Board Manager 2.0.1.**
+* **Updated for compatability with Arduino-ESP32 Board Manager 2.0.1**
-  * Maintains backward compatability with all previous versions.
+  * Maintains backward compatability with all previous versions

 * **Some new methods and options for advance-use circumstances:**